chrisnoonan98675/site/xl-deploy/how-to/configure-xl-deploy-active-hot-standby.markdown

 However, XL Deploy does not share HTTP sessions among nodes.
 If the active XL Deploy node becomes unavailable:

 * All users will effectively be logged out and will lose any work that was not yet persisted to the database.
-* Any deployment tasks that were running on the previously active node will have the `failed` status.
-Any control tasks must be re-initiated from the start.
+* Any deployment or control tasks that were running on the previously active node will need to be manually recovered.
+Previously running tasks will not be automatically visible from the newly active node since this may lead to data corruption in split-brain scenarios.

 ## Active/Hot-standby setup procedure